john-itcsolutions/cheirrs/README.md

      drive and place kubeflow on one bootable partition with the juju/lxd/kubernetes system on the second. for the Elastos/Node-Red/IOTA/PostgreSQL+GIS model:

-     1. Complete MAAS setup to allow desktop hosting of two controllers thus allowing our (TensorFlow) 'lernenmaschine' model to be implemented alongside 'werk'
-     2. We have a minor problem involving shaping Australian Address data for our requirements
+     1. We have a minor problem involving shaping Australian Address data for our requirements
-     3. The generation of an acceptable JWT token to authenticate to SmartWeb
+     2. The generation of an acceptable JWT token to authenticate to SmartWeb
-     4. Get the Nodejs Wrapper package for Carrier working properly
+     3. Get the Nodejs Wrapper package for Carrier working properly
-     5. Follow the IBM article above to implement the various points outlined in the paper, in code.
+     4. Follow the IBM article above to implement the various points outlined in the paper, in code.
-     6. Do everything necessary to make a Postgres Database become "like a Blockchain".
+     5. Do everything necessary to make a Postgres Database become "like a Blockchain".
      	   -  Understand how to make the Ordering Service function, in particular investigate Serialisable Snapshot Isolation and the methods for obtaining Consensus.
-     7. Continue to use the Elastos Blockchain systems for dApps at front end and to provide several useful services, including Distributed Id's (DID Sidechain), Carrier Security and more.
+     6. Continue to use the Elastos Blockchain systems for dApps at front end and to provide several useful services, including Distributed Id's (DID Sidechain), Carrier Security and more.
-     8. Learn how to provide authentication from Elastos DID Sidechain to Postgres DataChain/BlockBase system.
+     7. Learn how to provide authentication from Elastos DID Sidechain to Postgres DataChain/BlockBase system.

  _________________________________________________________________________________________________________________________________________________